Omega Cassiopeiae

-Omega Cassiopeiae (ω Cassiopeiae) is a binary star system in the northern constellation of Cassiopeia.
-It has a combined apparent visual magnitude of +4.99, which means it is a faint star but visible to the naked eye.
-Based upon an annual parallax shift of 4.65 mas as seen from Earth, this system is located roughly 730 light years from the Sun.
+Omega Cassiopeiae is a binary star system in the northern constellation of Cassiopeia.
+Its name is a Bayer designation that is Latinized from ω Cassiopeiae, and abbreviated Omega Cas or ω Cas.
+This system has a combined apparent visual magnitude of +4.99, which means it is a faint star but visible to the naked eye.
+Based upon an annual parallax shift of 4.48 mas as seen from Earth, this system is located roughly 730 light years from the Sun.
 At that distance, the visual magnitude is diminished by an extinction of 0.16 due to interstellar dust.

 This is a single-lined spectroscopic binary star system with an orbital period of 69.92 days and an eccentricity of 0.30.
 The visible component has the spectrum of an evolved, B-type giant star with a stellar classification of B5 III.
 It is a helium-weak star, a type of chemically peculiar star that displays abnormally weak absorption lines of helium for a star of its temperature.
 Omega Cassiopeiae has an estimated 3.5 times the mass of the Sun and is radiating 178 times the Sun's luminosity from its photosphere at an effective temperature of around 12,737 K.